-Home base for the weekend will be the Hawthorne Inn & Conference Center in the heart of Winston-Salem (420 High Street, Winston-Salem, NC 27101), with easy on / off access to Business Route 40.
+We will be based at the Hawthorne Inn & Conference Center in Winston-Salem (420 High Street, Winston-Salem, NC 27101).
 The conference center has a 3-Diamond AAA rating, is NC Green Travel Certified and features free parking, business center and fitness center.
-The Bayberry Bistro on site specializes in American cuisine and serves breakfast, lunch, dinner, and room service; guests can also have a drink at the bar.
-The Hawthorne Inn is conveniently located close to interesting downtown dining and cultural attractions for birders and their non-birding companions alike—minutes away from historic Old Salem and the Museum of Early Southern Decorative Arts and within easy driving distance of historic Bethabara, Reynolda House and its Museum of American Art and the Southeastern Center for Contemporary Art (SECCA).
-Old Salem is the first Moravian settlement in the NC Piedmont founded in 1766.
+The Bayberry Bistro on site specializes in American cuisine and serves breakfast, lunch, dinner and room service; guests can also have a drink at the bar.
+The Hawthorne Inn is conveniently located close to interesting downtown dining and cultural attractions for birders and their non-birding companions alike.

 Rooms at the Hawthorne Inn & Conference Center may be booked by calling (800) 972-3774 and asking for a room in the Carolina Bird Club block.
-Room rates are $95 per night (excluding NC state tax of 6.75% and occupacy tax of 6%) and include a complimentary hot breakfast.
-This rate is good until March 4, 2017; please note that reservations made after the March 4, 2017 cut-off date are not guaranteed the CBC rate and are subject to space availability.
-All the rooms feature a microwave, refrigerator, coffee-maker, free WiFi and hairdryer.
+Room rates are $95 per night (excluding NC state tax of 6.75% and occupancy tax of 6%) and include a complimentary hot breakfast.
+Please remember that reservations made after March 4, 2017 are subject to space availability.
+All the rooms feature a microwave, refrigerator, coffeemaker, free WiFi and hairdryer.